Last Updated on February 23, 2022

 Luckily, the post-production process of photo editing is where you can really bring out the eyes with a few easy-to-learn tools.

-I swear by Adobe Lightroom for editing (see why here), so I’ll be using Lightroom terms and tools to showcase all the different ways to make your eyes pop in photos.
+I swear by Adobe Lightroom for editing (read all about why you need Lightroom), so I’ll be using Lightroom terms and tools to showcase all the different ways to make your eyes pop in photos.
 You should be able to use most of these tricks in other photo editing apps or in Photoshop if you prefer.

 Some of the links in this post are affiliate links.
 This means if you make a purchase through that link, I receive a small commission at no extra cost to you!
 See my full affiliate disclosure.

 First, for the purpose of this post/tutorials, I’ve only used two different photos so it’s easier to see the techniques.
 Plus, I have done nothing to the photos besides the editing that I talk about – no skin retouching, etc.

 Before I get into the techniques, I wanted to cover the two main tools used to implement them.